alchemyplatform/aa-sdk/site/smart-accounts/signers/choosing-a-signer.md

 ### MPC Wallets (non-custodial)

-Multi-Party Computation (MPC) signers split the Owner Account private key into key shares that are then distributed to a number of share holders.
+Multi-Party Computation (MPC) Signers split the Owner Account private key into key shares that are then distributed to a number of share holders.
 Share holders only know the value of their key share and transaction holders can sign transactions without revealing their key shares to other holders.

 Valid signatures do not always require all shares to sign a transaction.
-MPC signers can set a threshold, requiring a certain number of shares for a signature to be valid.
+MPC Signers can set a threshold, requiring a certain number of shares for a signature to be valid.
 Common configurations are 2 of 2 shares or 2 of 3 shares.
 By requiring multiple shares, MPC models mitigate the risks associated with a single key being compromised.

 Some MPC signers provide recovery services in which key share(s) are backed up in the service provider’s cloud, on the end user’s device, or in the end user’s cloud (e.g. iCloud or Google Drive).
 When evaluating an MPC provider, it’s important to under where each key share is stored.